BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 ## B. Implementation Framework(s)
 We are using Angular as our front end framework.
-Isaac - explain why
+It allows for easy creation of components and services, simplifying the development of a fast and interactive client side rendered web app.
+It also has very detailed established conventions and style, making it easier to maintain consistency across the team.

 ## C. Data Storage Plan
 ### Storage Format